staysail/nova-cdragon/C-Dragon.novaextension/README.md

   This is due to the limitations of the Tree-sitter grammar we have used.
   We'll probably need to fork that grammar to fix it.

-- Pointer declarations are not properly symbolicated.
-  This is because of limitations in the Tree-sitter grammar.
-  We will probably need to fork the grammars to make pointer_declarations a hidden node.

-- Objective C symbolication is far from complete.
+- Objective C symbolication is a best-effort.
+  It should be close, but since we don't use Objective C we can't be certain.
   We welcome bug reports and PRs from folks who make use of Objective C.

 ## 🌐 Localizations 🌐